 Frequent trading of fund shares - As noted in the prospectus, certain redemptions may trigger a restriction under the fund's "frequent trading policy."
 Under this policy, systematic redemptions will not trigger a restriction and systematic purchases will not be prevented if the entity maintaining the shareholder account is able to identify the transaction as a systematic redemption or purchase.
-For purposes of this policy, systematic redemptions include, for example, regular periodic automatic automatic redemptions and statement of intention escrow share redemptions.
-Systematic purchases include, for example, regular periodic automatic purchases and automatic reinvestments of dividends and capital gain distributions.
+For purposes of this policy, systematic redemptions include, for example, regular periodic automatic redemptions and statement of intention escrow share redemptions.
+Systematic purchases include, for example, regular periodic automatic reinvestments of dividends and capital gain distributions.
 Generally, purchases and redemptions will not be considered "systematic" unless the transaction is prescheduled for a specific date.

 Potentially abusive activity - American Funds Service Company will monitor for the types of activity that could potentially be harmful to the American Funds - for example, short-term trading activity in multiple funds.
 When identified, American Funds Service Company will request that the shareholder discontinue the activity.
-If the activity continues, American Funds Service Company will freeze the shareholder account to prevent all activity other than redemptions of fund shares.
+If the activity continues, American Funds Service Company will activity other than redemptions of fund shares.